Secret Santa

 Mine is words.
 Whether I’m at work or walking the dog, words are constantly ricocheting around my brain.
 For example, whilst writing this I’ve been wondering what the word is for that little piece of plastic on the end of shoelaces.

-[for what it’s worth, we call it an aglet]
+[for what it’s worth, it’s an aglet]

 And so, this blog.